 for our technology and the development team who created it.

-to build a speech-driven all-audio news and information service.
+a speech-driven all-audio news and information service.
 The user called a

 phone number and heard pre-recorded audio news reports as well as content presented in

 “concatenated speech” (audio snippets combined to form sentences), navigating and selecting by user

 hired the entire engineering and QA team.
 We created a

 pre-recorded audio topics including Wall Street Journal Report, ABC News,

 AP News, etc. The service also included voice-activated dialing,

 voice driving directions.